Esteban Casagolda

-Esteban Casagolda Collazo (born 5 January 1987) is a Belgian football striker who currently plays for Lokeren-Temse in the Belgian Division 2.
+Esteban Casagolda Collazo (born 5 January 1987) is a Belgian football striker who currently plays for Crossing Schaerbeek in the Belgian Division 3.

 Club career

 The striker has spent most of his career in Belgium, with FC Brussels, Diegem Sport, Racing Mechelen and Union Saint Gilloise.
 He was offered a trial at Stockport County.
 He was then offered a trial with Motherwell and, after impressing the Fir Park club, he was subsequently awarded a one-year deal.
 He then made his debut in a 3–2 defeat to Hibernian.
 He signed then on 22 July 2012 a one-year contract with Belgian lower league side Union St. Gilloise.

 Personal life

 Casagolda was born in Belgium to a Spanish father and a Uruguayan mother.